 Drill the hose in the location shown in the picture above.

-Step 8: Feed the exhaust hose through the hole on the front of the machine and twist on the hose cuff.
+Step 8: Feed the exhaust hose through the hole on the front of the machine.

 Close the machine back up after you are finished.